|

 Informative

-Free construction software is a good fit if you:
+They’re a good fit if you:

-Not ideal for: Large general contractors, developers or firms managing dozens of subcontractors and real-time field updates
+Not ideal for: Large general contractors, developers or firms managing dozens of subcontractors and real-time field updates.

 Best for: Small teams managing punch lists and field coordination